Frequently Purchased Together

 What’s Included?

-The nature print paper is coated with light-sensitive chemicals, which react to light waves and particles when exposed to light.
-When you place objects on the paper, they block the light and turn white while the paper around them remains blue.
-Water stops the process and fixes your images on the paper.
+The UV-sensitive paper is coated with light-sensitive chemicals, which react to light waves and particles when exposed to the sun.
+When you place objects on the paper, the objects block the light and turn the sheet white, while the UV-sensitive paper around the area remains blue.
+After the silhouette appears, dunking the sheet in water stops the process in its tracks, preserving your images on the photosensitive paper.

-When the Sun Sensitive Paper reacts to ultraviolet light, it’s a pretty fantastic demonstration of UV-reactive materials.
-However, this awesome demonstration isn’t, by itself, a science fair project.
-To create a science fair project using the Sun Sensitive Paper, all you need to do is identify and use a variable.
+When the Sun-Sensitive Paper reacts to ultraviolet light, it’s a pretty fantastic demonstration of UV-reactive materials.
+However, this awesome demonstration isn’t a science fair project on its own.
+To create a science fair project using light-sensitive paper, you need to identify and use a variable.
 A variable is an aspect or factor of the experiment that you can control and alter.
-Here are some examples of variables that you could use:

 Frequently Asked Questions